 1. Introduction to research data management

-Research data are an essential part of a research, and they can be even the most important output of research projects.
-Although “data” refers to digital format, the term “research data” also includes physical material (e.g., samples).
-Research material and research data are often synonyms in the context of research data management.
+Research data are an essential part of research, and they might even be the most important output of research projects.
+Although “data” often refers to digital format, the term “research data” refers to any material you use and analyse in your studies, including physical material (e.g., samples).

 To consider